← Back to Blog

 What is trading expectancy?

 Trading expectancy is the average amount you earn or lose per trade, expressed as a multiple of your initial risk (R).
 Formula: Expectancy = (Win Rate × Average Win R) − (Loss Rate × Average Loss R).
 A positive expectancy means the system makes money over a large enough sample.
 A negative expectancy means it loses money regardless of short-term results.
+It is equivalent to expected value (EV) in probability theory.

 What is the expectancy formula in trading?